 The configuration for this is "documentrouteselectorpolicy" available from config id "routing/documentapi".

-This policy allows you to send a message to a storage cluster.
+This policy allows you to send a message to a content cluster.
 The policy uses a system state retrieved from the cluster in question in conjunction with slobrok information to pick the correct distributor for your message.

 In short; use this policy when communicating with document storage.